SimplyRETS/simplyretswp/readme.txt

 can be added, and anywhere a listing summary is shown that image will be shown as well.

+**Custom disclaimer**
+If you need to add a custom disclaimer to your website, the SimplyRETS plugin offers a way for you to do so.
+On the `Settings -> SimplyRETS Settings` page there is an option called "Custom disclaimer".
+In this box, you can paste the text or HTML for your own disclaimer.
+A few
+notes:

+- Use the `{lastUpdate}` variable to splice in a timestamp for the last time the listings were updated.

+- You can use HTML or plain text.

+- Disclaimers will be shown at the bottom of the output for every short-code.

 == Trial Listings ==